From awe-inspiring cathedrals, gourmet restaurants, fairytale castles, and manicured vineyards, France offers endless stunning attractions.

 The famous Palace of the Popes is the largest gothic palace in Europe and was the official residence of the pontiff in the 14th century.
 It is located near the famous bridge Pont d’Avignon.
 Avignon is a walled city and within those walls are charming winding streets that are begging to be explored.

-Avignon also has a wide range of museums, a famous theatre festival, is the capital of Cotes-du-Rhone wines and an important centre for Provencal cuisine.
+Avignon also has a wide range of museums, a famous theatre festival, is the capital of Cotes-du-Rhone wines, and is an important centre for Provencal cuisine.

 15. L’Isle sur la Sorgue, Provence